 ~/.profile (depending on which system you use) to include the above line.
 Otherwise, you’ll have to enter the above command every time you want to use any binary command installed by cabal.
 If the

 ~/.cabal/bin directory does not exist on your installation, try

 ~/Library/Haskell/bin instead for the instructions above.

-Note: On MacOS X, you will have to use the “EnableGUI trick” to run GUI programs for Euterpea, as follows: First compile
+You will have to use the “EnableGUI trick” to run GUI programs in GHCi for Euterpea.
+First, compile

 ghc -c -fffi EnableGUI.hs

 Note: on some systems it is necessary to include a